 Transportation and Logistics Management Metaphor

 According to Wikipedia, transportation is defined as the movement of people, animals, and goods from one location to another.
-Modes of transport include air, rail, road, water, cable, pipeline, and space.
-The field can be divided into infrastructure, vehicles, and operations.
+Modes of transport include air, rail, road, water, cable, pipeline and space.
+The field can be divided into infrastructure, vehicles and operations.
 Transportation is important since it enables trade between people, which in turn establishes civilizations.
-I find it an interesting point that transportation is an enabler of civilization, but this makes sense, as it enables the ability to trade and communicate.
+I find it an interesting point that transportation management is an enabler of civilization, but this makes sense, as it enables the ability to trade and communicate.

 According to the APICS dictionary, logistics is defined as 1) In an industrial context, the art and science of obtaining, producing, and distributing material and product in the proper place and in proper quantities.
 2) In a military sense (where it has greater usage), its meaning can also include the movement of personnel.

-After Asking “What is Transportation and Logistics Management?”
+After Asking “What is Logistics vs. Transportation Management?”
 Do you Think They are the Same Thing?